S2A-Lab/Electric-A301-Force-Sensor-Amplifier/Firmware/README.md

 Hit `Enter` and the program will be flashed to the microcontroller.

+# Driver for the microcontroller and data transmission protocol

-# Install driver for amplifier
+## Install driver for microcontroller

 install the [STM32 Virtual COM Port Driver](https://www.st.com/en/development-tools/stsw-stm32102.html).

 After you install the driver, COM device or serial port device will show when the amplifier board is plugged to your computer through the microUSB port.

-# Communication protocol
+## Communication protocol

 The microcontroller encodes the analog reading and system time to a 11 byte package.
 The first 5 bytes are for analog reading data and last 5 bytes are for time.
 The last byte is a `0xFF` byte for frame check.